3 Check your knowledge quiz

 Topographic maps may show

-Theme park maps may show
+Bush walking maps may show

 A map legend may show

-the location of rides and amenities.
+the locations of flora and fauna.

-a symbol for a hospital.
+a symbol for an airport.

 Navigational Tools - Maps, Compasses and GPS